ritvje/hiisi/README.rst

 Hiisi
 ======
-The main idea behind hiisi module is to make the handling of hdf5 -files as fluent as possible.
-Module contains higher level tools such as search and write methods that are build on top of h5py module.
+The main idea behind hiisi module is to make the handling of hdf5 files as fluent as possible.
+Module contains higher level tools such as search and write methods that are build on top of h5py_ module.

-HiisiHDF file handle is built of top of h5py.File class and it forms the base of the module.
+HiisiHDF expands h5py.File class and it forms the base of the module.
 HiisiHDF makes it possible to search metadata from the file without any prior knowledge of the structure of the file.
 In addition, it contains methods for listing the datasets and groups of the file and a conveinient method for creating new hdf5 files and for expanding files that already contain data.